 LARGE BUSINESS MANDATE

 What it would do: Under a rule published by the U.S. Occupational Safety and Health Administrationon Nov.
-5, businesses with 100 or more workers are to require employees to be vaccinated.
-If they are not, they would need to be tested weekly and wear masks while working, with exceptions for those who work alone or mostly outdoors.
-The rule was to go into effect Jan.
-4. The requirement would affect businesses with a cumulative 84 million employees, and OSHA projected it could save 6,500 lives and prevent 250,000 hospitalizations over six months.
+5, businesses with 100 or more workers were to require employees to be vaccinated.
+If they were not, employees were to be tested weekly and wear masks while working, with exceptions for those who work alone or mostly outdoors.
+The requirement would have applied to businesses with a cumulative 84 million employees, and OSHA projected it could save 6,500 lives and prevent 250,000 hospitalizations over six months.

-Who’s challenging it: The requirement is being challenged by 27 Republican-led state governments, some conservative and business groups, and some individual businesses.
-The states mostly filed lawsuits in groups, though Indiana challenged it alone.
-Their arguments include that it’s the job of states, not the federal government, to deal with public health measures.
-The Biden administration maintains that the measure is legal.
-Some labor unions also contested the rule, though not for the same reasons as the Republicans and business group.
-They say it doesn’t go far enough to protect workers.
+Who challenged it: The requirement was challenged by 27 Republican-led state governments, some conservative and business groups, and some individual businesses.
+The states mostly filed lawsuits in groups.
+They argued that the rule exceeded the agency’s powers and that it was the job of states, not the federal government, to deal with public health measures.

 FEDERAL CONTRACTOR MANDATE

 What would it do: Under an executive order issued by Biden on Sept.
 9, contractors and subcontractors for the federal government are required to comply with workplace safety guidelines developed by a federal task force.
-That task force subsequently issued guidelines requiring that new, renewed or extended contracts include a clause requiring employees to be fully vaccinated Jan.
-18. That meant those receiving a two-dose vaccine must get their second shot by Jan.
-4. There are limited exceptions for medical or religions reasons.
+That task force subsequently issued guidelines requiring that new, renewed or extended contracts include a clause requiring employees to be fully vaccinated.
+There are limited exceptions for medical or religions reasons.
 The requirements could apply to millions of employees.

 Where it stands: The rule is on hold.
 A federal judge in Georgia issued a ruling Dec.
 7 prohibiting enforcement of the requirement for contractors nationally.
-The ruling came a week after a judge in Kentucky barred enforcement of the requirement in Kentucky, Ohio and Tennessee.
+The nationwide injunction is in addition to rulings by other courts that blocked the requirement only in particularly states that sued.